tamphi/tamphi/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me and my interest
 I'm a junior in Computer Engineering at Drexel University.
-I'm working as an Automation Engineer for the CarExperience Team at Apple.
-I get to work on solution that automate validation or testing processes that improve or assure the quality of CarPlay!
+I'm working as an Automation Engineer intern for the CarExperience Team at Apple.
+I get to work on solution that automate validation or testing processes that improve or assure the quality of CarPlay.

 I have worked on research in different field such as human-machine interface, machine learning, and virtual reality.
 I have the opportuniy to explore different worlds within computing with my research projects and weeks-long class projects.